This post may contain affiliate links. Read my disclosure policy.

 If you’re wondering how to grill filet mignon, look no further!
 Caprese Grilled Filet Mignon is a simple and creative way to dress up some amazing grilled steaks.
 After cooking your steak on the grill, top it with juicy tomatoes, fresh mozzarella, basil, and balsamic for a quick dinner!
 This easy recipe is also naturally gluten free and keto.

-Disclosure: This post is sponsored by the Certified Angus Beef ® brand in conjunction with a social media campaign through Sunday Supper LLC.
+Disclosure: This post was originally sponsored by the Certified Angus Beef ® brand in conjunction with a social media campaign through Sunday Supper LLC.
 All opinions are my own.

 We would have been happy to simply take these gorgeous steaks, season them with salt and pepper, and toss them on the grill.
 Then we could just enjoy the amazing flavor and juiciness that comes from the perfect marbling.